History of Port Stephens

 Later that same year, Captain W.R.
 Broughton turned the HMS Providence into Port Stephens and was shocked to find five whites living with the Worimi.
 These turned out to be five convicts who had escaped from Parramatta, which lies near Sydney.
 They had shipwrecked at Port Stephens in 1790.
 They were welcomed into the tribe by the Worimi, who gave them wives and took them along on their wanderings.

-Port Stephens was a haven for convicts escaping from Sydney.
+During the early history of Port Stephens, the area was a haven for convicts escaping from Sydney.
 This led to the establishment of a garrison in 1820, which today is known as Soldiers Point.
 The area continued to grow throughout the 1800s.

 Early shipping of timber and wool to Sydney commenced in 1816 with Capt Corlette in his 62 ton cutter “Lambton”.
 The Australian Agriculture Company carried produce from the hinterland to North Arm Cove from 1824, and there was a timber mill at Winda Woppa.
 They operated “Karua”, one of the first steamers in Australia.
 Whalers were frequent visitors.